 Lost Books: Members are responsible for books checked out under their name.
 If a book is lost, the replacement cost will be determined by the Library and billed to the member.

 Audiobooks: The Library offers downloadable audiobooks through Cloud Library and RBDigital.
-Recently acquired books on CD are shelved in the Circulation area; earlier acquisitions on cassette and CD are found on Stack 9.
-Lists of audiobook holdings are available on the website (CDs, cassettes, and downloads) and at the Circulation Desk (CDs and cassettes).
+Recently acquired books on CD are shelved in the Circulation area; earlier acquisitions are found on Stack 9.
+Lists of audiobook holdings are available on the website (CDs, and downloads).

-Large Print Books: Recently acquired large print books are available at the Circulation Desk.
-Others are shelved by call number in the stacks.
-A list of large print book holdings is available on the website and at the Circulation Desk.
+Large Print Books: Large print books are shelved by call number in the stacks.
+A list of large print book holdings is available on the website.

 Periodicals: Current issues are in the Members' Room; back issues can be found on Stack 11 and in the Hornblower Room.
 Adult periodicals do not circulate; children's magazines may be checked out.